Reachability Switching Games: One-player reachability switching games

-\begin{theorem} Deciding the winner of a one-player reachability switching game is in \NP. \end{theorem} \begin{proof} By Lemmas~\ref{lem:mar2sw} and~\ref{lem:sw2mar}, the reachability player can win if and only if the game has a controlled switching flow of bounded size.
-Moreover, we can guess a flow, and check whether it satisfies the requirements of a controlled switching flow in polynomial time. \end{proof}
+\begin{proof} By \Cref{lem:mar2sw} and~\Cref{lem:sw2mar}, the reachability player can win if and only if the game has a controlled switching flow of size at most $n \cdot \ell^n$.
+So, we can non-deterministically guess a flow of size $n \cdot \ell^n$ and then verify that it satisfies the requirements of a controlled switching flow.
+For explicit games (where $\ell \in O(n)$) this can clearly be done in polynomial time.

+For succinct games, first observe that, if $N$ denotes the input size of the game, then $\ell \le 2^N$.
+Thus, the size of the flow is at most $n \cdot 2 ^ {N \cdot n}$.
+Since the flow is represented by a set of numbers, each of which is written in binary, it can be represented by at most $\log(n \cdot 2 ^ {N \cdot n})$ bits, which is polynomial in the input size.

+Secondly, we note that the requirements of a switching flow can still be checked in polynomial time, even for a succinct RSG.
+The first two requirements give balance constraints that do not refer to the switching order, and thus can be checked in polynomial time no matter whether the game is explicit or succinct.

+The third requirement of a controlled switching flow does refer to the switching order.
+It requires us to check, for each switching node $v$, that the correct amount of flow is sent along each edge $(v, u)$, and the condition is written in terms of $\out(v, i, u)$.
+Recall that $\out(v, i, u)$ denotes the number of times that $u$ appears in the first $i$ entries of $\ord(v)$, and observe that this can be computed in polynomial time, even when $\ord(v)$ is given succinctly.
+Thus, the third constraint of a controlled switching flow can also be checked in polynomial time for succinct games. \end{proof}